coreos/fedora-coreos-pipeline/HACKING.md

   --param=STORAGE_CLASS_NAME=ocs-storagecluster-ceph-rbd
 ```

-Notice the `NAMESPACE` parameter.
-This makes the Jenkins controller use the
-image from our namespace, which we'll create in the next step.
-(The
-reason we create the app first is that otherwise OpenShift will
+The reason we create the app first is that otherwise OpenShift will
 automatically instantiate Jenkins with default parameters when creating
-the Jenkins pipeline).
+the Jenkins pipeline.

 The `STORAGE_CLASS_NAME` may be required depending on the cluster.
 If
 using a development cluster, it normally isn't, and you can drop it.
 For